Cyriaque Lamar

 More importantly, these were rats.

-Millions upon millions of rats blotted out the landscape, an infected fistula the very earth.
+Millions of rats blotted out the far shore, an infected fistula on the very earth.

 “Three minutes,” disassociated Xoz.